-Universal Design for Learning (UDL) is a framework to improve and optimize teaching and learning for all people based on scientific insights into how humans learn.
+Universal Design for Learning (UDL) is an educational framework to improve and optimize teaching and learning for all people based on scientific insights into how humans learn.
+The goal of UDL is build learner agency that is purposeful & reflective, resourceful & authentic, strategic & action-oriented.

 Find out how the UDL framework guides the design of instructional goals, assessments, methods, and materials that can be customized and adjusted to meet individual needs.

-The UDL Guidelines are organized into three principles: Engagement, Representation, and Action & Expression.
+The UDL Guidelines are organized into three key principles: Engagement, Representation, and Action & Expression.
 When a variety of options are available to provide multiple means of approaching each principle, barriers are reduced and access to that princple is increased.

 Explore the UDL Guidelines website to access full descriptions of each guideline and associated considerations.